Heskin

 Heskin is a small village and civil parish of the Borough of Chorley in Lancashire, England.
-According to the United Kingdom Census 2001 it has a population of 883 increasing to 898 at the 2011 Census.This increased to 906 at the 2021 Census.
+According to the United Kingdom Census 2001 it has a population of 883 increasing to 898 at the 2011 Census.
+This increased to 906 at the 2021 Census.

-Etymology
+Toponymy

 The name Heskin is of Brittonic origin.
-As with Haskayne, the first element is hesg meaning "sedge" (c.f.
-Welsh hesg, Gaelic seisg).
+As with Haskayne, the first element is hesg meaning "sedge" (cf. Welsh hesg, Gaelic seisg).
 This is suffixed possibly with -īn, an adjectival and toponymic suffix.

 Architecture

 Heskin Hall

 Heskin Hall dates back to 1548.
 The last people to occupy the hall as a residential home were Lord Lilford and his fourth wife in the 1960s.
 Since then the hall has been used commercially for antique sales, and other uses including Blackburn College who have used it for training and educational purposes.
 The hall is now registered as a venue for weddings and civil ceremonies and has a restaurant to cater for the visitors to the Antique Centre and Garden Centre which opened in 2010.